 DRUG INTERACTIONS: Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug include: mifepristone, other drugs that can cause bleeding/bruising (including antiplatelet drugs such as clopidogrel, "blood thinners" such as warfarin, enoxaparin), certain antidepressants (including SSRIs such as fluoxetine, SNRIs such as desvenlafaxine/venlafaxine).
 Other medications can affect the removal of apixaban from your body, which may affect how apixaban works.
 Examples include certain azole antifungals (such as itraconazole, ketoconazole, posaconazole), conivaptan, HIV protease inhibitors (such as lopinavir, ritonavir), rifamycins (such as rifabutin), St. John's wort, drugs used to treat seizures (such as carbamazepine, phenytoin), among others.
 Check all prescription and nonprescription medicine labels carefully since many medications contain pain relievers/fever reducers (aspirin, NSAIDs such as ibuprofen, naproxen) that may increase your risk for bleeding if taken together with this medication.
 However, if your doctor has directed you to take low-dose aspirin to prevent heart attack or stroke (usually at dosages of 81-325 milligrams a day), you should continue taking the aspirin unless your doctor instructs you otherwise.
 Ask your doctor or pharmacist for more details.

 PRECAUTIONS: Before taking apixaban, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
-Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, bleeding problems (such as bleeding of the stomach/intestines, bleeding in the brain), blood disorders (such as anemia, hemophilia, thrombocytopenia), recent major injury/surgery, stroke, frequent falls/injuries.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, bleeding problems (such as bleeding of the stomach/intestines, bleeding in the brain), blood disorders (such as anemia, hemophilia, thrombocytopenia), recent major injury/surgery, stroke, a certain clotting disorder (antiphospholipid syndrome), frequent falls/injuries.
 Before having surgery or any medical/dental procedures (especially spinal puncture or spinal/epidural anesthesia), tell your doctor or dentist that you are taking this medication and about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Your doctor or dentist may tell you to stop taking apixaban before your surgery.
 Ask for specific instructions about stopping or starting this medication.
 This medication may cause stomach bleeding.
 Daily use of alcohol while using this medicine will increase your risk for stomach bleeding.
 Limit alcoholic beverages.
 Ask your doctor or pharmacist about how much alcohol you may safely drink.
 This medication can cause bleeding.
 To lower the chance of getting cut, bruised, or injured, use great caution with sharp objects like safety razors and nail cutters.
 Use an electric razor when shaving and a soft toothbrush when brushing your teeth.
 Avoid activities such as contact sports.
 If you fall or injure yourself, especially if you hit your head, contact your doctor right away.
 Your doctor may need to check you for hidden bleeding that could be serious.
 During pregnancy, this medication should be used only when clearly needed.
+Apixaban may increase the risk of bleeding in the pregnant woman, the unborn baby, and the newborn baby.
 Discuss the risks and benefits with your doctor.
+Your doctor may switch the type of medication you use during pregnancy.
 It is unknown if this medication passes into breast milk.
 Consult your doctor before breast-feeding.

 Conditions Commonly Treated by Eliquis